The Practice Note provides guidance on the Infrastructure Conditions of Contract Design and Construct Version 2018 (ICC D&C Version 2018).

 This Practice Note looks at the IChemE cost reimbursable form of contract, known as the Green Book, and examines how the contract works and its key provisions.

-This Practice Note, written in partnership with Patrick Elliot at Cubism Law, considers the requirements of the General Data Protection Regulation (GDPR) and looks at the practical considerations for insolvency professionals, and in particular for office-holders taking insolvency appointments where they have to control or process data.
-It considers what they need to look out for and what measures they can put in place to avoid the risk of penalties for non compliance with the new regulation.
+This Practice Note, written in partnership with Patrick Elliot at Cubism Law, considers the requirements of the General Data Protection Regulation (GDPR) in the UK and looks at the practical considerations for insolvency professionals, and in particular for office-holders taking insolvency appointments where they have to control or process data.
+It considers what they need to look out for and what measures they can put in place to avoid the risk of penalties for non compliance with GDPR in the UK.

 This Practice Note provides guidance on retail issuance and distribution of structured products and covers: (1) what retail structured products are, (2) what a retail client is, (3) what a structured product is, (4) who buys and sells structured products, (5) why investors buy retail structured products, (6) why firms sell retail structured products, (7) the risks of buying a retail structured product, (8) the risks of selling a retail structured product, (9) why there is a regulatory focus on the issuance and distribution of retail structured products, (10) the requirements and restrictions for the distribution of structured products to retail investors, (11) financial promotions and regulated activities, (12) suitability and appropriateness requirements, (13) MiFID II product governance and investor protection requirements, (14) prohibition of title transfer arrangements, (15) compliance with the PRIIPS Regulation, (16) compliance with the ProspectusRegulation, (17) compliance with listing and disclosure and transparency rules, (18) application of the Consumer Rights Act 2015, (19) how to document the distribution of retail structured products, (20) what product providers can do to ensure that their products do not end up in the hands of and protect themselves from risks associated with sales to, unsophisticated retail investors and (21) the future for retail structured products